fluid-notion/minimal-web-clipper/README.md

 - [ ] Annotating clips before download
 - [ ] Editing and previewing clips

-## Non-goals

-:no_entry: Synchronization support.

-:no_entry: Integration with proprietary third party services.

 ## About Fluid Notion

 [Fluid Notion](https://github.com/fluid-notion) is a suite of minimal open-source productivity tools.